 The Columbus Region is at the forefront of automotive technology and smart mobility.
-Region manufacturers produce 700,000 cars a year, while the regional economic output for the economic industry exceeds $2.5 billion annually.
+The Columbus Region produces nearly 650,000 cars a year, while the regional economic output for the automotive industry exceeds $2.7 billion annually.

 Nearly 19,000 employees make up the highly-skilled manufacturing workforce, making the region’s automotive share of employment four times greater than the U.S. average.

-As their headquarters of North American automotive manufacturing, Honda utilizes the robust workforce to produce more than one-third of their North American light vehicles in two local plants.
+As their headquarters of North American automotive manufacturing, Honda utilizes a robust workforce to produce more than one-third of their North American light vehicles in two local plants.

 More than 1/3 of Honda's North America light vehicle manufacturing takes place in the Columbus Region.